How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Feel like 99 out of 100 candidates have exactly the same degree as you?

-Your education is still a huge asset, so do it justice.
+Even if you’re right, your education is still a huge asset, so do it justice.

-System Engineer Resume Example—Education Section
+System Engineer Resume Sample—Education Section

 Short on system engineering experience?